What’s on in and around Northamptonshire

 Keep Fit & Coffee Morning.
 Weston Favell Parish Hall, 10am to 12pm

 Craft Club.
 11am to 3pm, Church Hall, St Peter & St Paul’s Church, Kettering.
 Bring your own craft project or take part in a demonstration workshop.
-For info call Sue Shipham 07733 341674.
+07733 341674.
 Admission £3 inc tea & coffee.

 Saturday